-The mythological creation of Santorini Island: According to an ancient Greek myth, Santorini was formed out of a miracle.
-The ancient Greeks had invented an imaginary story over the creation of Santorini Greece, a story that is connected to the Argonaut expedition.
-They said that Jason and his fellow companions were on their way home, they landed on Anaphe (Anafi), a small island of the Aegean Sea.
+The mythological creation of Santorini Island: According to an ancient myth, Santorini was formed out of a miracle.
+The ancient Greeks had invented an imaginary story over the creation of Santorini Greece, connected to the Argonaut expedition.
+They said that as Jason and his fellow companions were on their way home, they landed on Anaphe (Anafi), a small island of the Aegean Sea.

-There Euphemus saw a dream that he was making love to a nymph, the daughter of the sea god Triton, in particular.
-After making love, that woman told him that she got pregnant to his child and that her father would become angry if he knew that.
+While in Anafi, Euphemus saw a dream that he was making love to a nymph, the daughter of the sea god Triton, in particular.
+After making love, the nymph got pregnant and told Euphemus that her father would be enraged if he found out.
 That is why she needed a place to hide and give birth to her child.
-She then told Euphemus to get a clod of earth from Anaphe and throw it into the sea.
+She then told the man to get a clod of earth from Anaphe and throw it into the sea.

-When Euphemus woke up, he decided to take the woman's advice and when they sailed, he indeed threw a clod of earth onto the open sea.
+When Euphemus woke up, he decided to take the woman's advice and, when the Argonauts sailed, he threw a clod of earth onto the open sea.
 Suddenly, like a miracle, an island emerged to provide a safe place for the pregnant nymph.
-Euphemus named this island either Calliste, which means the most beautiful, either Strogyli, due to its round shape.
-The son of Euphemus, who was born there, was named Theras and the island finally got his name, Thera.
+Euphemus named this island either Calliste, which means the most beautiful, or Strogyli, due to its round shape.
+The son of Euphemus, who was born there, was named Theras.
+Eventually, the island got his name and is now called Thera.

-Although this myth does not lack imagination, scientists believe that there is a scientific explanation behind this fable.
-After all, every single myth has an explanation and that is why there were created: to give an imaginary explanation to anything we do not logically understand.
-Therefore, if we observe this myth more carefully, we will see that there is a connection with the story about the volcanic creation of Santorini.
+Although the myth does not lack imagination, scientists believe there is a scientific explanation behind this fable.
+After all, every myth has an interpretation, and that is why they were created: to explain anything we do not logically understand.
+Therefore, if one studies this myth more carefully, a connection with the story about the volcanic creation can be noticed.

-In particular, geologists believe that Santorini was created when a volcano erupted and caused an island to emerge, as happens usually with strong volcanic eruptions.
-It is suggested that this emergence was observed by the ancient Greeks and they created a nice story to explain this phenomenon, which was strange and inexplicable to them those times.
+In particular, geologists believe that Santorini was created when a volcano erupted and caused an island to emerge, as usually happens with strong volcanic eruptions.
+It is suggested that the ancient Greeks observed the gradual appearance and created an appealing story to explain this phenomenon, which was strange and inexplicable at the time.